Kenta Kobashi

 Kenta Kobashi (小橋 健太, Kobashi Kenta) (born, March 27, 1967) is a Japanese professional wrestling promoter and retired wrestler.
 Broadly referred to by the nickname "Tetsujin" (鉄人), he is widely regarded as one of the greatest professional wrestlers of all time.
 He is best known for his two runs in All Japan Pro Wrestling (AJPW) and Pro Wrestling Noah, of which he captured AJPW's Triple Crown Heavyweight Championship thrice, and Noah's GHC Heavyweight Championship once.
 He is the winner of numerous Match of the Year and Wrestler of the Year awards, including from the Wrestling Observer Newsletter (WON) and Tokyo Sports.

 Kobashi started his wrestling career in AJPW in 1987, debuting the next year and becoming the star rookie of the promotion.
 Booked as a resilient jobber by AJPW founder Giant Baba, he became a key major figure in the shift between old wrestlers to younger ones in the turn of the Super World of Sports exodus.
-In 1993, he was officially dubbed as one of the members of the Four Heavenly Kings (プロレスの四天王, Puroresu no shiten'nō) of AJPW, alongside Mitsuharu Misawa, Toshiaki Kawada, and Akira Taue.
+In 1993, he was officially dubbed as one of the members of the Four Heavenly Kings (プロレスの四天王, Puroresu no shiten'nō) (Note: Named after the Four Heavenly Kings, this nomenclature was given to the four by Tokyo Sports journalist Shoichi Shibata, and christened by Baba and the magazine.) of AJPW, alongside Mitsuharu Misawa, Toshiaki Kawada, and Akira Taue.
 He became renowned for his matches and rivalries with gaijin (foreign) wrestlers and fellow Japanese wrestlers alike.
 He became a widely successful tag wrestler, teaming with Misawa, the AJPW ace, as part of the Super Generation Army (超世代軍, Chou Sedai-gun), and becoming a noted combatant in some of the most highly acclaimed tag team wrestling matches of the 1990s.